Decorative service page background

 Not all joint pain is the same, and understanding the specific type of arthritis you might be dealing with is the first step toward finding the right relief.
 Several conditions can cause pain and stiffness in the hips and shoulders, each with its own unique cause and pattern.
 Let's walk through some of the most common ones.

-Osteoarthritis: The "Wear and Tear" Type
+Osteoarthritis: The "Wear and Tear" Arthritis

 Osteoarthritis (OA) is the most frequent type of arthritis you'll encounter.
 Think of it as the "wear and tear" on your body's joints over time.
 Inside your joints, a smooth, rubbery tissue called cartilage acts as a cushion between your bones.
 With OA, this cartilage gradually wears away, leaving the bones to rub against each other.
 This friction is what causes the deep, aching pain, stiffness, and tenderness you might feel in your hips or shoulders, especially when you move.
 It’s a primary reason people experience persistent shoulder pain that worsens with activity.